kloppen/bib-git/README.md

 - Sort reference list
 - Add tooltips from here: http://docs.citationstyles.org/en/stable/specification.html#standard-variables
 - Reorder fields in referenceFields.js to a more logical order
+- Allow user to link a file (already on disk) to an item

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).